Has Anthony Bourdain Ever Been to Costa Rica?

 Chatting About Costa Rica

-Whoever Anthony’s host would have been could have talked about Costa Rica’s neutrality, or maybe the incredible strides they’ve taken to become so eco-friendly.
+Whoever Anthony’s co-host would have been could have talked about Costa Rica’s neutrality, or maybe the incredible strides they’ve taken to become more eco-friendly.
 Some Ticos argue that this is not true, so it could have been a great discussion.

 They could have spoken on why they don’t offer plastic straws at many restaurants (having gone almost completely paper now).
 They could chat about how the country’s population has expanded in the last thirty years, the traffic, the infrastructure and how Costa Rica moved into the fast lane in eco-advancement, commerce, education, music and cinema.